chaoss/augur/docs/source/getting-started/installation.rst

 .. code-block:: bash

+    - which firefox-geckodriver
+    - if nothing returned, then:
     - sudo apt install firefox-geckodriver

 For Mac OSX you can use:

 .. code-block:: bash

+    -  which geckodriver
+    -  if nothing returned, then:
     -  brew install geckodriver

 .. note::